Skip to content

 This creates a Client, a Pod Api object (for all namespaces), and a Controller for the full list of pods defined by a default watcher::Config.

-We are not using relations here, so we merely tell the controller to call reconcile when a pod changes.
+We are not using relations here, this only schedules reconciliations when a pod changes.

 Creating the reconciler#